Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Scalar coupling sensitivity to the flavor observables

+The corresponding best fit value and the $1\sigma$ allowed range of each flavor observables are summarized in Table~\ref{tab:fitresult}.
+It is worth mentioning that the best fit value and the $1\sigma$ allowed range of $\mathcal {B}(B_c\to \tau\nu)$ obtained with scalar NP coupling satisfies the latest bound of $\mathcal{B}(B_c\to \tau\nu)\leq 63\%$.

+In Fig.~\ref{fig:2Dplanes}, we present the implications of our fit result in various 2D planes of flavor observables, namely, $R_D-R_{D^\star}$, $P_{\tau}^{D^\star}-F_L^{D^\star}$, $R_{J/\psi}-R_{\Lambda_c}$ planes.
+We show the SM results and experimental central value with black and blue $\star$ symbol, respectively.
+The experimental uncertainty bands at $1\sigma$, $2\sigma$ and $3\sigma$ level are shown as elliptical contours with solid, dashed and dotted blue colored contours, respectively.
+The best fit value of each observables is represented by ``$\checkmark$" symbol.
+The red shaded region around it corresponds to the $1\sigma$ band, coming from the experimental and theoretical uncertainties of the flavor observables.

-As mentioned earlier in section~\ref{sec:intro}, a charged scalar in a generic 2HDM can still explain the combined $R_D-R_{D^\star}$ anomaly.
-In order to further investigate this possibility, we perform a comprehensive collider analysis to assess the impact of the Large Hadron Collider (LHC) in constraining the $R_D,~R_{D^\star}$ as well as other anomalies in $b\to c\tau\nu$ transition.
-The details of this collider analysis and its implications will be discussed in the subsequent sections.
+As mentioned earlier in section~\ref{sec:intro}, a charged Higgs in a generic 2HDM can still explain the $R_D-R_{D^\star}$ anomaly with left-handed scalar neutrino couplings.
+We further investigate this possibility for right-handed neutrino couplings in the subsequent sections.